HJvA/fshome/README.md

 Information on the hue devices can be found here <https://www2.meethue.com/en-us>
 Information on the DSMR meter can be found here <https://www.netbeheernederland.nl/dossiers/slimme-meter-15/documenten>
 The bluetooth low energy library <https://github.com/IanHarvey/bluepy>
 The BLE AIOS server project : <https://github.com/HJvA/BLE-automation>
+The deCONZ API for the Zigbee gateway: <https://dresden-elektronik.github.io/deconz-rest-doc>